project-march/ProjectMarch/doc/development/documentation.rst

 Generate the html
 -----------------
-Simply run the :rootdir:`build_locally <build_locally.sh>` script to generate the docs and automatically open them in your browser.
+First source ROS1 melodic, and then run the :rootdir:`build_locally <build_locally.sh>` script to generate the docs and automatically open them in your browser.

 .. code::

+  source /opt/ros/melodic/setup.bash
-  cd ~/march_ws/src/march_tutorials
+  cd ~/docs.projectmarch.io
   ./build_locally.sh

 .. warning::